Discover What’s Off St. George Street

 Off San Marco Avenue, on Magnolia Avenue, is the Fountain of Youth Archaeological Park, where visitors can drink from the very spring that Ponce de Leon thought was the sought-after fountain of youth.

 Heading back toward downtown, pick up Cordova Street at Orange Street.
 Lined with art galleries, quaint bed and breakfast inns and ornate Victorian houses, Cordova is also where you’ll find the historic Tolomato Cemetery and the architecturally stunning Grace United Methodist Church.

 In the mood to splurge for dinner?
-Try the five-course tasting menu at Michael’s Tasting Room, where rotating art exhibits adorn the walls and diners can sample wines in a wine gallery.
+Try the five-course tasting menu at Michael’s St. Augustine, where rotating art exhibits adorn the walls and diners can sample wines in a wine gallery.